freemocap/documentation/docs/getting_started/installation.md

-- Create a new `python` environment (Python 3.9 or 3.10 recommended).
+- Create a new `python` environment (Python 3.8 through 3.11 recommended).
 In your Terminal window, enter the following command:
 ```bash
 conda create -n freemocap-env python=3.10
 ```